-Check out our local history blog for more interesting posts.
+Check out our local history blog for posts related to local history

 Plan a visit

 The Local History and genealogy collection is a part of the Reference Department.
 To take full advantage of your time doing on-site local history or genealogy research, the Reference Department staff have several recommendations before you arrive:

 - Fully explore the library Local History Collection databases (see below).
 These databases will give details that will help direct your research in the library.
 We have many local databases as well as access to Heritage Quest and Ancestry.com.

 - Contact the Reference Department staff in advance to be sure that enough staff will be available during your visit.

 - Become familiar with our collection to know what we have and where in the library it is stored.
 Some items are in archival storage and can be accessed only with permission.